Jessicaagnesiat/ecommerce-customer-behavior-analysis/README.md

 This project analyzes customer behavior and sales performance within an electronics e-commerce platform.

-The objective is to identify key revenue drivers, evaluate customer retention, analyze customer purchasing behavior, and uncover opportunities to improve conversion, retention, and long-term business growth.
+The objective is to identify key revenue drivers, evaluate customer retention, analyze customer purchasing behavior, and uncover opportunities to improve conversion, retention, and long term business growth.

 The analysis was conducted using Python for data cleaning, preprocessing, and exploratory analysis, while Power BI was used to develop interactive dashboards for business monitoring and decision-making.